canonical/uss-tableflip/doc/ubuntu_release_process.md

  * **backwards incompatible changes.**  Any backwards incompatible changes in upstream must be reverted in a stable release.
 Such changes are allowed in the Ubuntu development release, but cannot be SRU'd.
 As an example of such a change see [debian/patches/azure-use-walinux-agent.patch](https://git.launchpad.net/cloud-init/tree/debian/patches/azure-use-walinux-agent.patch?h=ubuntu/xenial) in the ``ubuntu/xenial`` branch.
 Patches here should be in [dep-8](http://dep.debian.net/deps/dep8/) format.

 ### Upstream Snapshot Process
-The tool used to do this is ``uss-tableflip/scripts/new-upstream-snapshot``.
+The tool used to do this is ``uss-tableflip/scripts/new_upstream_snapshot.py``.
 It does almost everything needed with a few issues listed below.

-new-upstream-release does:
+new_upstream_snapshot.py does:

 * merges main into the packaging branch so that history is maintained.
-  * strip out core contributors from attribution in the debian changelog entries.
 * makes changes to debian/patches/series and drops any cherry-picks in that directory.
 * refreshes any patches in debian/patches/

-  * opens $EDITOR with an option to edit debian/changelog.
+* updates debian/changelog accordingly.

 In SRU, I will generally strip out commits that are not related to ubuntu, and also strip out or join any fix/revert/fixup commits into one.
 Note this is a *ubuntu* changelog, so it makes sense that it only have Ubuntu specific things listed.

-  * During SRU regression fixes: use a separate changelog entry from what is already in -proposed and remove the SRU_BUG_NUMBER_HERE from the newest "New upstream snapshot" line.

-The process goes like this:
+Assuming your Canonical remote is named 'upstream' and you have cloud-init cloned locally, the process goes like this:

-    $ cd /tmp
-    $ git clone git@github.com:canonical/cloud-init.git -o upstream
-    $ cd cloud-init

     # create a clean branch tracking upstream/ubuntu/devel
     # for SRU substitute release name 'xenial' for 'devel'
+    $ git fetch upstream
     $ git checkout -B ubuntu/devel upstream/ubuntu/devel

-    # 'main' can be left off as it is the default.
-    # Use '--first-devel-upload' if this is the first time we are uploading
-    # to the new Ubuntu devel release, which occurs every 6 months.
-    $ new-upstream-snapshot main [--first-devel-upload]

-    ## Your '$EDITOR' will be opened with the chance to change the
-    ## changelog entry.
-    ##   FIXME: If this is a a SRU, then you should ideally edit the packaging
-    ##   portion of the version string to contain ~XX.YY.N
-    ##   For example: 0.7.9-233-ge586fe35-0ubuntu1~16.04.1
-    ##   It will **not** automatically add the '~16.04.1' portion.
-    ##
-    ## Exit from your editor and it will prompt you to commit the change.
+    $ new_upstream_snapshot.py -c upstream/main

-    ## output then looks like:
+    # output then ends with:
-    [ubuntu/devel aa945427a] update changelog (new upstream snapshot 0.7.9-242-gdc2bd7994).
-    1 file changed, 26 insertions(+)
-    wrote new-upstream-changes.txt for cloud-init version 18.1-1-g45564eef-0ubuntu1~22.04.1.
-    release with:
-    dch --release --distribution=jammy
+    To release:
+    dch -r -D lunar ''
-    git commit -m "releasing cloud-init version 18.1-1-g45564eef-0ubuntu1~22.04.1" debian/changelog git tag ubuntu/18.1-1-g45564eef-0ubuntu1_22.04.1
+    git commit -m 'releasing cloud-init version 22.4.2-0ubuntu2' debian/changelog git tag 22.4.2-0ubuntu2

+    Don't forget to include any previously released changelogs!

     ## You can follow its instructions to release and tag.

 At this point, you have git in the state we want it in, but we still have to do two things: